“TeamViewer Trial Version Expired” on Windows 10/11 (Fix)

 2. Once uninstalled, on the Windows 10 desktop, press “Win+R” to bring up the “Run” window.
 Type in “%Appdata%” and then click “OK“.
 This will take you to the Appdata directory.
 Here, delete the TeamViewer folder to remove all related files and data.Reset TeamViewer Trial period

 3. Next, go to the TeamViewer directory, usually located in “C:\Program Files\TeamViewer“, and delete the TeamViewer folder if it still exists.
-This will remove any remaining files and data associated with the software.

 Computer\HKEY_CURRENT_USER\Software\TeamViewer